-Filing for Social Security Disability Insurance (SSDI) benefits can be a long and complicated process.
-A successful application for benefits typically requires meeting all eligibility requirements.
+Filing for Social Security Disability Insurance (SSDI) can be a long and complicated process.
+A successful application for benefits requires meeting all eligibility requirements.
 The Social Security Administration (SSA) generally requires an applicant to fill out a substantial amount of information ranging from medical history to former employment.
-Failing to answer a single question may result in a delay or denial during the processing stage of your claim.
-If you experienced a claim denial, it could be beneficial to learn more about mistakes to avoid after an Alpharetta SSDI claim denial.
+Failing to answer a single question may result in a delay or denial during the processing of your claim.
+If you experienced a claim denial, it may be in your best interests to learn more about mistakes to avoid after an Alpharetta SSDI claim denial.

 Filing for disability benefits often involves transparency, patience, and due diligence.
 Schedule a legal consultation with our team of committed SSDI denial lawyers.
-An attorney could examine the factors surrounding the denial and potentially work to determine a person’s next best course of action.
+A hearing claims advocate at our firm can examine the factors surrounding the denial and potentially work to determine your next best course of action.

-Medical records have often proven to be one of the most important pieces of evidence in any type of disability claim.
-However, many applicants fail to double check information such as doctors’ names, hospital addresses, and other pertinent facts.
+Medical records are among of the most important pieces of evidence in any type of disability claim.
+However, many applicants fail to double check information such as doctors’ names, hospital addresses, and other pertinent facts before submitting.

 One decisive error that generally should be avoided after receiving a denial notification is not filing an appeal.
-Applicants typically should continue to pursue their claims even if they are initially denied.
-Statistics commonly show that a significant number of claims that are pursued through the appeals process result in approval.
+Applicants should continue to pursue their claims even if they are initially denied.
+Statistics commonly show that a significant number of claims pursued through the appeals process result in approval.

-The first appeal, also known as a reconsideration request, is typically denied.
-However, this grants the applicant the opportunity to request a disability hearing.
+While the first appeal, also known as a reconsideration request, is typically denied, this grants the applicant the opportunity to request a disability hearing.
 If a case is prepared properly with the help of an effective disability advocate, benefits may be granted, although it is important to note that each case is unique.

 Another mistake to avoid after an Alpharetta SSDI claim denial is filing another claim as opposed to submitting an appeal.
-People who receive initial claim denials frequently tend to file a new claim because they simply do not know the proper procedure.
+People who receive initial SSDI denials frequently file a new claim because they simply do not know the proper procedure.
 When this occurs, the claim is typically denied once again.
-Instead, applicants generally should file an appeal which, after a set period, may be considered and heard by a federal judge.
+Instead, applicants should file an appeal which, after a set period, may be considered and heard by a federal judge.

 When it comes to a hearing before an administrative law judge, the claim may no longer be with Disability Determination Services (DDS), but in the hands of the Office of Hearings Operation (OHO) where it awaits a hearing date.
 If the case is at the hearing level, it may not be productive to contact the Social Security office where one initially filed the claim to check the status of the hearing request.

 The entire SSDI benefits application process is nothing short of complicated.
-Not everyone is knowledgeable of proper procedures which is why it may prove beneficial to seek the assistance of a skilled SSDI denial lawyer to help pinpoint mistakes to avoid after an Alpharetta SSDI claim denial.
-Call and arrange for a legal consultation.
+Not everyone is knowledgeable of proper procedures, which is why it may prove beneficial to seek the assistance of a skilled disability representative to help pinpoint mistakes to avoid after an Alpharetta SSDI claim denial.
+Call our firm and arrange for a legal consultation.

 Contact The Khaki Law Firm Today